jnicfisk/UltimateSignalNoise/README.md

 *In short, UltimateSignalNoise is an implementation of the aforementioned theoretical tools to guide phylogenetic experimental design using advances to the phylogenetic signal framework to iteratively rank-order gene-taxa sampling schema and to ensure proposed sampling schema reach the desired power to answer specific phylogenetic hypotheses.*

-This iterative process is represented in the following gifs.
- The grey cells represent currently examined taxa-gene pairs (convienently sampling the best next gene/taxa pair in this example), but each unresolved cell (white) will be calculated unless masked.
+This iterative process is represented in the following gifs where the grey cells represent currently examined taxa-gene pairs (convienently sampling the best next gene/taxa pair in this example), but each unresolved cell (white) will be calculated unless masked.

 Shannon Tree Collapse             |  Sampling Matrix :-------------------------:|:-------------------------:
 ![collapse](https://github.com/jnickfisk/UltimateSignalNoise/blob/main/doc_images/collapse2.gif)  |  ![matrix](https://github.com/jnickfisk/UltimateSignalNoise/blob/main/doc_images/collapse1.gif)

+## Guide
 A more robust user guide is forthcoming.
 For now, the program can be run by getting your data loaded into R in the following data types/structures:
 - Base frequencies | freqs | numeric vector (length of 4) (T,C,A,G)
 - Substitution Parameters | subratevector | numberic vector (length of 6) (a,b,c,d,e,f)